thefifthmatt/SoulsRandomizers/EldenRingRandomizer/README.md

 - Shop contents are randomized.
 All shop NPCs drop their own Bell Bearings which will match the contents of their shops.
 - Optional NPC questlines are not required for key items.
 It is also never necessary to kill an NPC (so don't kill Patches!), and no good items are obtainable through NPC death.
 It is also never necessary to repeatedly farm enemies for key items.

-Planned future features include an cookbook randomization, glitched logic, and of course an enemy randomizer.
-Feedback is greatly appreciated.

 If you find any bugs, especially those which make a run incompletable, you can upload your spoiler log in the discord server and I will take a look.
-Otherwise, open the spoiler log and send me the first line (the one that starts with "Options and seed").

 ### Locations